Lamivudine / Tenofovir Disoproxil FumarateBrand Name: Cimduo Other Names: 3TC/TDF, Temixys Drug Class: Combination Drugs

-Cimduo is a prescription medicine approved by the U.S.Cimduo contains the following two different medicines combined in one pill: (FDA) to treat HIV infection in adults and children weighing at least 77 pounds (35 kg).
+Cimduo is a prescription medicine approved by the U.S.Cimduo contains the following two different medicines combined in one pill: (FDA) to treat HIV in adults and children weighing at least 77 pounds (35 kg).
 Cimduo is always used in combination with other HIV medicines.

 HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, including Cimduo, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.